A strong back

 49 Hoop arms

-Another big lessons to educate the large muscles of the back.
+Another big lesson to educate the large muscles of the back.
 The more coordinated we can be, the easier it becomes.
 Coordinated means we can direct ourselves through space to where we want to go, not just flailing about.
 Creating a more skillful and precise use of the larger trunk muscles is a continual theme.

 (AY114)